adijo/adijo.github.com/_posts/2016-01-13-project-euler-under-the-rainbow.md

 The probability that the colour is never seen can be simplified using the formula for finding $ k $ successes in $ n $ draws, *without replacement*, from a finite population size $ N $ that contains exactly $ K $ successes.
 To fit our problem, let us define success as seeing one of the other colours and not colour $ 0. $ Thus, we get $ N = 70, K = 60, n = 20, k = 20 $.
 According to the formula, the answer is given by
 $$ \dfrac{\dbinom{K}{k} \dbinom{N - K}{n - k}}{\dbinom{N}{n}} $$

-Subsituting our numbers, we get
+Substituting our numbers, we get

 $$ \dfrac{\dbinom{60}{20} \dbinom{70 - 60}{0}}{\dbinom{70}{20}} = 0.02589402828$$